antononcube/Raku-LLM-Prompts/README.md

         ==> join("\n")
 ```
 ```
-# An internal combustion engine is like the heart of a car or a motorcycle.
-It
+# An internal combustion engine is like the heart of a car or a truck.
+It uses a
-# helps make the vehicle go by using tiny explosions inside to create power.
+# special mix of fuel and air that makes tiny explosions inside to create power
-# Just like how our heart pumps blood to make our body move, the internal
-# combustion engine makes the vehicle move by creating power.
+# and make the vehicle go vroom vroom!
 ```

 Here is another example using a persona and two modifiers: